2004 Haitian coup d'état

 Aristide afterwards claimed that he had been kidnapped by U.S. forces, accusing them of having orchestrated a coup d'état against him, a claim denied by U.S. officials.
 In 2022, a dozen Haitian and French officials told The New York Times that Aristide's earlier calls for reparations had caused France to side with Aristide's opponents and collaborate with the United States to remove him from power.
 This claim was, however, denied by the United States Ambassador to Haiti at the time, James Brendan Foley.
+After the coup, Haiti experienced worsening political, economic, and humanitarian crises, and increased foreign involvement in its politics.
+Before 2004, there had been two peaceful transitions of power from one elected Haitian president to another, in 1996 and 2001.
+Since 2004 there has only been one, in 2011.